The King of Queens: Series background

-Centered on the lives of blue-collar, DINK couple Doug and Carrie Heffernan, The King of Queens debuted on CBS on September 21, 1998.
+Centered on the lives of blue-collar couple Doug and Carrie Heffernan, The King of Queens debuted on CBS on September 21, 1998.
 During its run, it brought in solid ratings (usually ranking in the Top 40, and peaking at #19 in its fourth season) for the most part and was a Monday night staple, competing with shows such as the long-running drama 7th Heaven.
 In 2003, when moved to Wednesday and scheduled against The West Wing and Nanny 911, it began to drop in the ratings.
 The final episode aired on May 14, 2007.
 The series was shot at Sony Pictures Studios' Stage 28 in Culver City, California.
 The character of Arthur was conceived with Jerry Stiller in mind, but he initially turned down the role.
 Veteran comedian Jack Carter was then cast and a pilot was shot.
 Soon afterward, Stiller changed his mind and took the part, which required re-shooting of scenes featuring Carter.

 The King of Queens was partly inspired by the classic television sitcom The Honeymooners, the characters of Doug and Carrie being loosely based on the Kramden couple, with some similar mannerisms and deadpan expressions.
 In the 2001 episode "Inner Tube", the show pays homage to The Honeymooners as a distraught Doug dreams that he is Ralph Kramden, Carrie is Alice Kramden, and Deacon is Ed Norton.
 The sequence was filmed in black and white, and the audio quality (including audience reactions) matches a 1950s style.